 In addition to seed pre-treatment methods, the choice of growing medium plays a critical role in seedling establishment and early growth (Paula et al., 2020).
 An ideal potting medium should provide a balance of aeration, moisture retention, and nutrient availability to support seedling development.
 Commonly used growing media include topsoil, sand, and organic matter-based mixtures.
 While topsoil is nutrient-rich and supports plant nutrition, it may retain excess moisture, leading to fungal infections.
 In contrast, sand facilitates good drainage but lacks essential nutrients (Paixão et al., 2021).
 A combination of topsoil and sand has been shown to provide a balanced substrate, improving seedling establishment in various Passiflora species (Ghosh et al., 2019).
 Optimizing these growing media conditions is crucial for enhancing the survival and growth of P. foetida seedlings.

-Addition to seed propagation, vegetative propagation through stem cuttings offers an alternative approach, especially for maintaining genetic uniformity and faster plant establishment.
+In addition to seed propagation, vegetative propagation through stem cuttings offers an alternative approach, especially for maintaining genetic uniformity and faster plant establishment.
 However, the type of cutting, softwood, semi-hardwood, or hardwood, along with the rooting medium plays a critical role in determining rooting success and survival.

 In Sri Lanka, P. foetida naturally thrives in dry and intermediate zones, demonstrating resistance to pests and tolerance to poor soil conditions (Rathnayake et al., 2020).
 However, due to the lack of targeted research and propagation efforts, this species remains neglected in commercial agriculture.
 Farmers and researchers have yet to explore its full agronomic potential, limiting its large-scale cultivation despite its adaptability.